Honey Mustard Chicken Pasta Salad

 • Radishes: Wonderfully spicy and crunchy, use any variety of radish available at your grocery store or farmers market.

-• Herbs: I love using a mix of tarragon and chives to really double down on fresh, aromatic flavor.
+• Herbs: I love using a mix of tarragon or dill, as well as and chives to really double down on fresh, aromatic flavor.

 • Mustard: Look for a grainy mustard, or any variety of Dijon that you like.